Lauenstein Castle (Ith): History

 When in 1515 Burchard von Saldern and his two brothers took over the castle and Amt of Lauenstein from their father, Heinrich, the Hildesheim bishop terminated the contract.
 The brothers refused to give up the castle and Amt.
 In addition, they demanded 3,000 guilders, to repay what they had invested in fortifications.
 After lengthy negotiations an arbitral decision was reached in 1518.
 The bishop was to pay the von Salderns the construction costs, but the von Salderns had to leave the castle and Amt of Lauenstein.
 Because Burchard refused to accept the money offered, he was driven from Lauenstein Castle in 1518.
 In his place, Stacius von Münchhausen was appointed as the Hildesheim advocate at the castle.
-After a failed attack on the castle, Burchard von Saldern burned Lauenstein down in revenge and nailed a notice of feud to the castle gate with the words: "Borchert von Salder do bekand; dat ick hebbe jedan dußen Brand; dat bekenne ick mit meiner Hand." ("Burchard von Saldern makes known that I lit this fire; I confess this with my own hand").
+After a failed attack on the castle, Burchard von Saldern burned Lauenstein down in revenge and nailed a notice of feud to the castle gate with the words:

 This action fuelled the fighting during the Hildesheim Diocesan Feud.
 The dukes of Brunswick-Lüneburg captured the castle back in 1521 and reinstated Burchard von Saldern to the Amt.
 However, his son, Heinrich, fell out with the dukes of Brunswick-Lüneburg in 1587 and was forced out.
 After that the castle was managed by bailiffs (Amtmännern).